chepark/galleria/README.md

 - Improve the image loading speed in the slide page.
 - Change css media query code into scss.
+- Edit some styles on the slide page for a large screen (width > 1300px).
+Lower the progress bar Y position.

 ## 💻 Technologies